inmanta/inmanta-core/docs/language.rst

 Indexes and queries
 ===================

-One of the key features of Impera is modeling relations in a configuration.
+One of the key features of Inmanta is modeling relations in a configuration.
 To help maintaining these relations the language provides a query function to lookup the other end of relations.
 This query function can be used to lookup instances of an entity.
 A query is always expressed in function of the properties of an entity.
 The properties that can be used in a query have to have an index